Healthy Homes Assessment Mount Victoria

 What We Do

-As building inspectors we deal with all the issues involved in specialist home examinations.
-We’re there to make sure you make the best decision when purchasing your next property.
+As building inspectors, we deal with all the components involved in expert house examinations.
+We’re here to make sure that you make the correct choice when it comes to purchasing your next property.

-We value your money We will conduct detailed inspections so you won’t receive any expensive or unwelcome surprises meaning you can relax and focus on the fun aspects of owning or purchasing a home.
+We consider your investment to be a serious one, and undertake comprehensive inspections so you won’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun aspects of purchasing or owning your own home.

-We not only collaborate with you, but we also have important clients such as bank branches, local councils, and insurance firms.
-They seem to appreciate the reassurance provided, due to the details provided in our building inspection reports.
+Not only do we cooperate with you, we also have major clients, including bank branches, local councils and insurance firms.
+Evidently they enjoy the peace of mind provided, by the data contained in our building inspection reports.

-Our systematic approach to your inspection of your home as well as the latest technology in software that incorporates digital images into the Report, you are able to actually see any issues identified.
-With our comprehensive report, it is easy to understand why we get so many clients recommending our service to family and acquaintances.
+We have a systematic approach to your inspection of your home as well as the latest technology in software including digital photos imbedded into your reports, you are able to actually see any problems that might be identified.
+Thanks to our comprehensive reporting it is no wonder that we have so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports